0-5788719150923125/gai/README.md

 ## loop

-take an optimizer step, and start over
+take an optimizer step, and begin deliberation

+*"So when you let me in, you'll let me [justify](https://youtu.be/kKesZLA0zHw?si=btAfTf2ZENz0HoG-) my own reward."*